 Ethical means group work, for which you must have money in the work done for others.
 Power transfer Guarantees are transferred to accountability and accountability, a point that is often ignored.
 The disadvantage of power is empty as power without liability.

 When a subordinate is held as a liability but does not have the power to enforce the right to power, which is as powerful as a corporate authority but is not personally liable for the success of the organization.
 This is a systemic and psycho-dynamic problem that arises rationally when the question of grouping is questioned.

 Unrest is a broad concern for leadership as business ethics.
 The ambiguity part is derived from your commitment to the customer’s focus.
 If you are a salesperson, the question is whether your customer is your sales manager or your last customer.

 The moral is being fair.
 Being fair means understanding the effects of someone else’s point of view – not your own.
-More clearly and well appreciate you other people’s problems and impacts, then you will be easy to be ethical in it.
+More clearly and well appreciating other people’s problems and impacts, then you will be easy to be ethical in it.

-For example, many entrepreneurial personalities really like to use logical ideas and thinking capabilities and relatively over-determined decisions and use it in a good way by the preferred organization.
+For example, many entrepreneurial personalities really like to use logical ideas and thinking capabilities and relatively over-determined decisions and use them in a good way by the preferred organization.